W3C Markup Validation Service: Criticism

+Google.com did not validate in the W3C validator in 2009.
+Matt Cutts, who was head of Google’s webspam team, mocked the W3C validator saying, “And so we’re a little more worried about compatibility with all those different types of browsers than we necessarily are about whether we validate according to the W3C. ...
+But it’s important to realize that the vast majority of pages on the web don’t validate.”

 History

 The Markup Validation Service began as The Kinder, Gentler HTML Validator, a project by Gerald Oskoboiny.
 It was developed to be a more intuitive version of the first online HTML validator written by Dan Connolly and Mark Gaither, which was announced on July 13, 1994.

 In September 1997, Oskoboiny began working for the W3C, and on December 18, 1997, the W3C announced its W3C HTML Validator based upon his works.
 In November 2008, the W3C released the validator.nu HTML5 engine and the ability to check documents for conformance to HTML5.

 W3C also offers validation tools for web technologies other than HTML/XHTML, such as CSS, XML schemas, and MathML.

 Browser accommodation

 Many major web browsers are often tolerant of certain types of error, and may display a document successfully even if it is not syntactically correct.
 Certain other XML documents can also be validated if they refer to an internal or external DTD.